 Working with a Major Adviser

 Minors and Concentrations

 To Do: Attend a mandatory study abroad information session and follow the steps outlined at that session.
-Keep in mind the following deadlines for submitting an application in BiONiC for Bryn Mawr approval:
+Keep in mind the following deadlines for submitting an application in BiONiC (in the Sophomore Plan corner) for Bryn Mawr approval: